river-and-boat/B-basic-quiz/README.md

    "timestamp" : "2020-06-17T05:04:07.641+00:00",
    "error" : "Not Found",
    "status" : 404,
-   "message" : "Cannot find basic info for user with id 666."
+   "message" : "Cannot find basic info for userDto with id 666."
 }
 ```